Bring cash to Cuba

-Cuba is one of the last economies in the world where there is a cash money only economy.
+Cuba is one of the last economies in the world where there is a cash only economy.
 So how much money do you need to take to Cuba?
-Of course, this depends on the life style you’re aiming at… How much does a car cost?
+Of course, this depends on your life style.
+How much does a car cost?

-The best way to take money to Cuba is Cash.
+The best way to an excellent money to Cuba is Cash.
 Big notes are no problem.

 Some people think they should take Dollars since that is the number one international currency.
 That would be a mistake since Cuba is “at war” with the US they impose a 10% penalty to the Dollar.
 So if you are going to take money to Cuba, take Euro’s, Swiss Franks, Mexican Pesos or British Pounds.

-Good travel shops have a money belt that you use as a normal belt.
+Good travel shops have a money belt that you use as a regular belt.

 It is a very discreet and functional way to transport and stash money.